New71k/DDoSBlitz/Documentation.md

 ## Disclaimer

 This tool is intended solely for educational purposes.
-Unauthorized use of Xerxes or similar tools to attack servers or services without explicit permission is illegal and unethical.
+Unauthorized use of DDoSBlitz or similar tools to attack servers or services without explicit permission is illegal and unethical.
 Always ensure you have proper authorization before conducting any tests.

 ## License